zowe/community/Project Management/PI Planning/21PI1 Planning/Zowe Explorer Squad Objectives.md

 * 998 [Confirmation before submitting a job](https://github.com/zowe/vscode-extension-for-zowe/issues/998)
 ## Dependencies
 We've identified the following dependencies for the upcoming PI:
-* CLI Squad: Their improvements to the SDK will help us to utilize the SDK in order to get the profile information we need from the configuration.json to allow developers to get to work in Zowe Explorer (beta version)
+* CLI Squad: Their improvements to the SDK will help us to utilize the SDK in order to get the profile information we need from the configuration.json to allow developers to get to work in Zowe Explorer (beta version).
+This will be handled by the end of Sprint 3.
 * Several topics need to be researched in greater detail prior to any implementation